Isla-lab/ILASP_POMDP/README.md

 - supplementary.pdf contains further experiments with Julia implementation of DESPOT in the rocksample domain.

 # RUN
-- POMCP: launch run.sh in pomcp/scripts to replicate experiments in the paper.
+- POMCP: build, then launch run.sh in pomcp/scripts to replicate experiments in the paper.
 Follow comments in the code for parameter description.
 The output is a xes file with statistics
-- DESPOT: launch run.sh in despot/examples/cpp_models/{pocman, rock_sample} to replicate experiments in the paper.
+- DESPOT: build (also in the domain folder), then launch run.sh in despot/examples/cpp_models/{pocman, rock_sample} to replicate experiments in the paper.
 Follow comments in the code for parameter description.
 The output is a txt file with statistics
 - Julia: launch run.jl in julia/AdaOPS/xXOEG/test to replicate experiments in the paper (only rocksample).
 Follow comments in the code for parameter description.
 - ilasp: unzip traces.zip, then launch learn.sh to generate ASP heuristics from POMDP traces (follow comments in the bash file for more details).